 In 2017, the Independent Commission on New York City Criminal Justice and Incarceration Reform, also known as the Lippman Commission, issued a report calling on the city to close Rikers.
 The initial and a subsequent report described Rikers as a “penal colony” and “irredeemable.”
 The city has suggested a ten-year timeline for closing Rikers, but that is far too long, and even that timeline is not guaranteed.

 Community leaders and advocates have a strong role to play in the weeks and months ahead.
 Policies and reforms that will speed the closing of Rikers are being debated, and your voice is needed.

-In September and October, the City will begin holding community hearings on its proposal to close Rikers and move to a system of borough-based jails.
-Your public comment is important.
-Attend the following community hearings and raise your voice for the need to #CloseRikers.
+In September and October, the City held community hearings on its proposal to close the jails on Rikers Island and move toward a system of borough-based jails.
+Trinity has called for the jails on Rikers Island to be closed.
+Your public comment is needed.

 - How Do We Close Rikers? (pdf)

 - Closing Rikers Island Is a Moral Imperative

 For more information, or to request printed materials about closing Rikers, email email@example.com.